 In this document, Diego de Landa tried to match Maya glyphs to the Spanish alphabet not realising that the Maya script was not alphabetic.

-This confusion led later attempts to decipher Maya texts into a dead-ends.
-The turning-point happened in the 1950ies when a Russian linguist, Yuri Knorozov, understood that the signs de Landa had copied in his manuscript did not represent letters but sounds (syllables).
+The turning-point happened in the 1950’s when a Russian linguist, Yuri Knorozov, explained that the signs de Landa had copied in his manuscript did not represent letters but sounds (syllables).

 Knorozov noticed that one of the signs in the codices was Landa’s cu followed by another sign.
 These two signs were associated with the image of a turkey.
 The Maya word for turkey is cutz and Knorozov reasoned that if the first sign was cu, then the second one ought to be tzu (assuming the last vowel was dropped according to the principle of synharmony).

 To test his model, Knorozov looked in the codices for a glyph that started with the sign tzu and found it above the image of a dog (tzul in Maya):